solteax/next-pizza/README.md

 - **Database & Backend**: Prisma + ts-node seed scripts
 - **UI Components**: Radix UI, Lucide Icons
 - **Extras**: React Hot Toast, axios, SendGrid, react-use, react-international-phone, react-insta-stories, and more...

 ---

+## 🧱 What's Next?

+There’s still plenty of room for improvement — from small UI refinements to backend enhancements and new features.
+But for now, I’ve wrapped this version intentionally.
+It captures exactly what I set out to build: a crisp, focused experiment in modern frontend development.

+---